jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 1. Click "Add" > "Add Map Notes".
 You can change the name of they layer.
 I am not going to.
 The templates will give you different map symbols to choose from.
 I am going to leave it with the default, "Map Notes".
 2. Click on a template from the Add Feature's menu.
 Notice that you can create features that are point, line, and area types.
 We are going to use a point feature using "Stickpin".
 3. Pan and zoom to the desired location and click on the map to add a pin.
-4. Set the pin's title and desscription.
+4. Set the pin's title and description.
 You can even add an image here.
 The map is interactive, so you are adding information that will exist in a popup on the pin.
 5. Optionally change the symbol.
 Notice there are *dozens* of options to choose from.
 6. Save the map.